 As with other joints, musculoskeletal pain is usually due to weakness in the ligaments, tendons and other soft tissue, like the labrum.
 Regenerative Orthopedics can strengthen the weak and injured soft tissue, repair the injury, and regenerate damaged tissue, which ultimately alleviates and resolves the pain.

 Regenerative Orthopedic solutions are very safe, affordable options that allow you to keep working, training, and living a normal life without the need for an extended recovery process.
-In cases of severe degeneration, the Gold Standard in Stem Cell Therapy may be recommended for optimal repair and return to function.
+And in cases of severe degeneration, the Gold Standard in Stem Cell Therapy may be recommended for optimal repair and return to function.

 Would you like a second opinion before you have irreversible hip surgery for your unrelenting, chronic hip pain?
 Schedule a consultation and find out if you are a good candidate for our Regenerative Orthopedic treatments.
-Contact us today for a consultation, or call OrthoRegen at (310) 453-1234.
+Contact us today for a consultation, or call OrthoRegen® at 310-453-1234.